ebezzam/LenslessClassification/README.md

 All fixed PSFs can be found in `psfs`.

 The simulated PSFs (Coded aperture and Fixed mask (s)) are already in this folder.
 New ones can be simulated in the following notebook:
-- Coded aperture: [`notebook/simulate_coded_aperture_psf.ipynb`](https://github.com/ebezzam/LenslessClassification/blob/main/notebooks/simulate_coded_aperture_psf.ipynb) for generating coded aperture mask and PSF as in FlatCam paper.
+- Coded aperture: [`notebook/simulate_coded_aperture_psf.ipynb`](https://github.com/ebezzam/LenslessClassification/blob/main/notebooks/simulate_coded_aperture_psf.ipynb) for generating coded aperture mask and PSF as in the [FlatCam paper](https://arxiv.org/abs/1509.00116).
 - Fixed mask (s): [`notebooks/simulate_fixed_mask_psf.ipynb`](https://github.com/ebezzam/LenslessClassification/blob/main/notebooks/simulate_fixed_mask_psf.ipynb) for generating mask and simulated PSF for proposed system.

 ## End-to-end training <a name="e2e"></a>

-In the following bash scripts, the variable `N_FILES` can be used to run approaches on a small set of files.
-Set it to `0` to run on all files. *Note that different section need to commented/uncommented as we use different hyperparameters depending on the camera.*
+*Note that in the following bash scripts, different section (at the top) need to commented/uncommented as we use different hyperparameters depending on the camera.*

 The following script can be used to run the experiments of Section 5.1 (varying embedding dimension).
 ```